Kris Durham

-Kris Durham (born March 17, 1988) is an American former professional football wide receiver.
+Kris Durham (born March 17, 1988) is an American former professional football player who was a wide receiver in the National Football League (NFL).
 He played college football for the Georgia Bulldogs and was selected by the Seattle Seahawks in the fourth round of the 2011 NFL draft.
-Durham played in the National Football League (NFL) for the Seahawks, Detroit Lions, Tennessee Titans, and in the Italian Football League (IFL) for the Parma Panthers.
+Durham played in the NFL for the Seahawks, Detroit Lions, Tennessee Titans, and in the Italian Football League (IFL) for the Parma Panthers.

 Early life

-Durham was born in Rome, Georgia and was a stand-out wide receiver for the Calhoun High School Yellow Jackets football team.
+Durham was born in Rome, Georgia, and was a stand-out wide receiver for the Calhoun High School Yellow Jackets football team.
 In his senior year, Durham helped lead the Yellow Jackets to a 14–1 record and an appearance in the state championship under coach Hal Lamb.
 Coming out of high school, Durham was rated as a 3-star prospect by both Scout.com and Rivals Inc. Durham signed a scholarship to play for the University of Georgia and enrolled in January 2006.